shuailab/personal/book.md

+- Jingshuo Feng (graduated in 2021)
+	* Dissertation topic: "Modeling Heterogeneous User Behavior in Interactive Systems by Graphical Model and Collaborative Learning"
+	* Research Intern in AI Platform at Kuaishou Technology

 - Suitable for introductory data analytics courses.
 - Emphasize storytelling and holistic understanding
       * to build trust and transparency in trustworthy data science and AI applications